intel/llvm/sycl/doc/design/SYCL-1Pass.md

 sycl-post-link changes may be needed based on the changes in the IR emitted by the FE.

 ## Header files and library changes
-Since the host and devices are not compiled separately anymore, using macros to separate code the executes on one side or the other, is no longer a viable option.
+Since the host and devices are not compiled separately anymore, using macros to separate code that executes on one side or the other, is no longer a viable option.

 Some general areas that will need to be addressed include: